alicefr/kubevirt-debug/privileged-node-pod/README.md

 ## Deploy the privileged debug pod

-This is an example that gives you a couple of hints how you can define your debugging pod:
+This is an example that gives you a couple of suggestions how you can define your debugging pod:

 ```yaml
 kind: Pod